noh24/milestones/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Be one of the first to make contributions to our open-source project!